B.A. in Philosophy, Stanford University (2002)

 Ph.D. in Philosophy, UC Berkeley (2012)

 Tamar Lando joined the department in 2012 after finishing her Ph.D. at UC Berkeley.
-Her research interests lie in the fields of logic, epistemology and metaphysics.
+Her research interests are in logic and epistemology.
 She has a particular interest in modal logic, topological and probabilistic semantics, as well as philosophical theories of chance, coincidence and luck.
 She also has a passion for photography, and her photographs can be viewed here.